Compare Campervan Rentals in Alice Springs

 4WD Camper Rental in Alice Springs

-In addition to unsealed roads, companies may restrict certain roads or trails with a reputation for being rough or rugged.
+In addition to unpaved roads, companies may restrict certain roads or trails with a reputation for being rough or rugged.
 If you take your vehicle into a restricted area, you will be liable for all damages and, in some cases, will also have to pay a fine.

 If unsure about a particular area, it’s best to contact the rental company in advance.

-How does a rooftop tent work?
+How does a roof tent work?

 Alice Springs Airport Campervan Hire

-While there are no campervan rentals directly at the terminal at Alice Springs Airport, there are several campervan rental companies within 2–19 km (1–12 miles).
+While there are no campervan rentals directly at the terminal at Alice Springs Airport, there are several campervan rental companies within 1ā€“12 miles.

 The Self-drive Holiday in Alice Springs